Men and Mental Illness

 Mental illness is a difficult challenge for anyone to face.
 It can affect men and

-it as a sign of weakness rather than
+men with depression to get help.
+Some may see it as a sign of weakness rather than

-Post-traumatic stress disorder
+Posttraumatic stress disorder (PTSD)

 event, such as war.
 It is common in men, particularly those who have served in combat.

-may also have panic attacks, job and relationship problems, depression, and suicidal
+They may also have panic attacks, job and relationship problems, depression, and suicidal

 Eating and body image disorders

-Formerly known as manic-depression, this mental illness causes swings between depression
+This mental illness causes swings between depression and mania, a state of extreme

-shopping sprees.
-Like women who have the disorder, men may experience ongoing problems with work, sex, and
+Like women who have the disorder, men may have ongoing problems with work, sex, and

 relationships.
-Without treatment, many turn to substance abuse,
+Without treatment, many turn to substance abuse, act out aggressively

-act out aggressively and in anger, and/or consider suicide.
+and in anger, or think about suicide.

 Coping with mental health issues

-It's important to know that you have nothing to be embarrassed or ashamed about: These
+It's important to know that you have nothing to be embarrassed or ashamed about.
+These

 conditions are illnesses, not weaknesses.
 The same goes for any addictions you might